astannnn/R2D2-FL-new/technical_report.md

 - APTOS experiments are computationally expensive.
 - APTOS class imbalance makes global accuracy insufficient by itself.
 - Some methods require careful hyperparameter tuning.
+- The contribution of individual R2D2-FL components is not always additive.
 - Results may differ depending on device type, batch size, and available compute resources.
 - APTOS requires manual local dataset placement because it cannot be automatically downloaded from GitHub.
+- The current implementation uses simulated federated learning rather than a real distributed deployment.

-These limitations should be clearly mentioned in the final discussion.
+These limitations are discussed in the final internship report.

 ---